Voice and Agency

 Around the world, older people are too often excluded from the decisions that shape their lives.

-Across humanitarian response, development, and local community services, older people’s perspectives are frequently overlooked, creating a persistent gap between what older people need and what systems deliver.
+In humanitarian response, development, and community-based services, older people’s perspectives are frequently overlooked, creating a persistent gap between what older people need and what systems deliver.
 This exclusion reinforces ageism, widens inequities, and leads to programs and policies that overlook the realities older people face — from accessing health and social services to navigating crises and emergencies.
 As a result, communities lose the insight and leadership of a growing population that has so much to contribute, even as the global population ages faster than ever.

 Ensuring that older people’s voices are central to the decisions that affect them is essential.
 Without meaningful participation, systems risk being underprepared for an aging world and missing the powerful solutions that older people can offer.